Mcompetitions/M5-methods/README.md

 The following link includes the abovomentioned items PLUS:

 >"Dataset": The data set of the competition, i.e., unit sales (train and test set) and information about calendar, promotions, and prices.
-The data set is provided for the validation (public leaderboard) and evaluation (private leaderboard) phase of the competition separately.
-The weights used for computing the scores are also provided per case.
+The data set is provided for the validation (public leaderboard) and evaluation (private leaderboard) phases of the competition separately.
+The weights used for computing the scores (WRMSSE and WSPL) are also provided per case.

 >"Accuracy Submissions": The forecasts of the 24 benchmarks of the M5 "Accuracy" competition and the submissions made by the top 50 performing methods.